RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Test cases

-For this test we use the vortex obtained after RWI saturation in the $m=4$ mode of previous subsection.
+For this test, we use the vortex obtained after RWI saturation in the $m=4$ mode of Sect. \ref{sec: rossby wave instability}.
+Fig. \ref{fig:mode 4 saturation} shows this 3D gaseous vortex used as an input for this test.
 Then we introduce uniformly dust in the radial and azimutal direction but with a vertical Gaussian distribution:

-where $H_{d,0}=0.01 \,H_{g}$ and $Z_{ini}=10^{-4}$ is the dust to gas ratio at 2D\footnote{Indeed, when Eq. \ref{eq:dust distribution} is integrated vertically we get $Z_{ini}=\sigma_{0,dust}/\sigma_{0,gas}$}.
-We chose particles which interact with the gas only through aerodynamic forces (friction and dust back-reaction) and with an optimal Stokes number, $St=0.5$.
-In Fig. \ref{fig:mode 4 saturation} we show the 3D gaseous vortex used as input for this test and in Fig. \ref{fig:dust trapping by 3D vortex} is exhibited the dust density at different times.
+where $H_{d,0}/H_g=0.01$ and $Z_{ini}=10^{-4}$.
+We chose particles interacting with the gas only through aerodynamic forces (friction and dust back-reaction) and with a nearly optimal Stokes number ($St=0.5$).
+In Fig. \ref{fig:dust trapping by 3D vortex}, the dust density is exhibited at different times.
 We do not show the gaseous vortex evolution since it is nearly unaffected by the dust back-reaction.

-First we observe that dust settles in the midplane and starts being captured by the vortex.
+In the early stages, we observe that dust settles in the midplane and starts to be captured by the vortex.
 After $\sim 10$ orbits almost all dust lies exactly in the midplane: the settling time is consistent with the theoretical prediction $\tau_{sed}/t_0\sim\left(St+\frac{1}{St} \right)=2.5$.
-It is important to highlight that because of turbulent viscosity dust is expected to form a thin layer but in our simulations all dust lies exactly in the $z=0$ plane.
-This will be commented and explained in Sect. \ref{subsec:dust settling and streaming}.
-At the same time dust keeps being collected by the gaseous vortex and after 110 orbits the dust density is increased by a factor 2000 in the vortex core.
-Such density is equivalent at 2D to a dust-to-gas ratio of $Z_f=Z_{ini} \, \rho_{dust,f}/\rho_{dust,ini} \sim 8$.
-This is a very interesting result which deserves to be deepen with a detailed analysis.
+Because of the absence of viscosity the dust scale vanishes (at the limit of the vertical resolution).
+The gaseous vortex collects dust during the whole simulation and after 110 orbits the dust density is increased by a factor 2000 in the vortex core which is in agreement with the theoretical expectations.

-Above results are in agreement with theoretical expectations namely dust settling in the midplane and dust trapping by a 3D vortex.